emdx-dex/fastbtc-rsk/README.md

 * Separate orders table app from client's order view | new endpoint to set txId on hot_wallet unsigned / multisig [x] @maxidev @agustin
 * Endpoint to set txId when manually executed on RBTC_TO_BTC flow and save into proper order [x] @maxidev
 * Add convesion rate btc<->rbtc taking operation_fee into account [] @maxidev
+* Enable function that check that the tx value sent to blocknative watchess address is >= to order value [] @maxidev

 ## Infrastructure overview